bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ```

 ## Variables
 Variables are the essence of programming.
 Variables allow a programmer to store data, alter and reuse them throughout the script.
-Check ***welcome.sh*** script again.
+Check ***welcome.sh*** script again and try to identify the variables used.